 Hoses:

 A. Nylon "barrier type" hose with "Bubble" crimped ferrules are utilized with "O" ring fittings.
-They are found at all fitting locations and should be inspected.
-For security crimped fitting for leakage, and obvious defects.
+They are found at all fitting locations and should be inspected for security, leakage at the crimped fittings, and obvious defects.

 Low Pressure Switch: